inpho/inphobox/README.md

 *   Create a function to make an arbitrary InPhO API URL or full API call and use it to get label information for "related_thinkers", "students", "teachers" fields.
 Link to these entries in InPhO.
-*   Read the thinker ID from the URL hash parameter (e.g. "index.html#3724") or query string (e.g., "index.html?id=3724", more advanced).
+*   Read the thinker ID from the URL hash parameter (e.g., "index.html#3724") or query string (more advanced; e.g., "index.html?id=3724").
+Use this ID to render any thinker dynamically.
+*   Create a failure callback function for the `jQuery.get()` or `jQuery.getJSON()` call that displays a message when there is an API error.
 *   Query the API by name using the list interface, then query the first result to render the information. https://inpho.cogs.indiana.edu/thinker.json?q=Plato
 *   Create a way to handle multiple results from the name API. (e.g., [/thinker.json?q=David](https://inpho.cogs.indiana.edu/thinker.json?q=David))